-Thus, when the muscles of the area touching the sensor module contract and the surface of the skin protrudes, the sensor module is stretched in the longitudinal direction and the resistance of the conductive layer decreases.
-Conversely, when the muscles of the area touching the sensor module expand and the skin surface becomes depressed, the sensor module is contracted in the longitudinal direction and the resistance of the conductive layer increases.
+Thus, when the muscles of the area touching the sensor module contract and the surface of the skin protrudes, the sensor module is stretched ( $\bigcirc$ in Fig. 2) in the longitudinal direction and the resistance of the conductive layer decreases because the bending of film is slightly released and closing effect of crack gaps in the conductive layer ( $\bigcirc$ in Fig. 2).
+Conversely, when the muscles of the area touching the sensor module expand and the skin surface becomes depressed, the sensor module is contracted in the longitudinal direction and the resistance of the longitudinal direction and longitudi conductive layer increases because the film is slightly bent more than resting state, and the width of crack gaps in the conductive layer increases (®) in Fig. 2).